joaostein/rails_frontend_quickstart_template/README.md

     rails new appname -d postgresql -m "https://raw.github.com/joaostein/frontend_template/master/template.rb"

+    To start server run `foreman start` and access at http://localhost:5000/

 ## Notes

 All the views and assets used in this template are located at https://github.com/joaostein/rails_frontend_assets_boilerplate.